Definition of

 The population pyramid

-Demography allows for the creation of a population pyramid .
+Demography allows the creation of a population pyramid .
 This graph shows, through bars, the number of individuals by sex and age.

 There are two main types of study methods within this social science: